Become a Member

 How do I become a member?

-What is the difference between all memberships?
+What is the difference between both memberships?

-• Individual memberships are directly affiliated to the Work Wellness Institute and include additional benefits and perks like voting rights at the Annual General Meeting.
+Individual memberships are directly affiliated with the Work Wellness Institute and include voting rights at the Annual General Meeting.
+The list of individual membership benefits can be found at the top of the membership page.

-• Non-profit/Corporate memberships are external Non-profit/Corporate organizations that have partnered with the Work Wellness Institute to have access to membership benefits for all its employees.
-This membership includes additional benefits and perks like voting rights at the Annual General Meeting (1 vote per organization).
+Corporate memberships are Corporate organizations that have partnered with the Work Wellness Institute to have access to membership benefits for all its employees.
+This membership includes additional perks beyond the individual membership.
+Voting rights at the Annual General Meeting are 1 vote per organization.
+For more information regarding the unique benefits of a corporate membership, please reach out [email protected]

 Any other membership or certificate questions?